Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-estimated-ccu-limits.md

 ## Disclaimer for Estimating CCU Limits

-There are several factors that currently limit how many users can be on a server or in a room in a Hubs Cloud instance:
+There are several factors that currently limit how many users can be on a server or in a room in a Hubs Cloud server:

 * Generally speaking, the more **vCPU**'s your instance type has (Please consult [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)), the more overall CCU it can support.